Security Assessment Overview

 Description of the illustration sa_security_assessment_dashboard.png

-At the top of the Security Assessment page, you can view the Risk Level and Risks by Category charts.
-Risk level shows you a percentage breakdown of the different risk levels (High, Medium, Low, Advisory, and Evaluate) across all of your target databases.
-Risks by category chart shows you a percentage breakdown of the different risk categories (User Accounts, Privileges and Roles, Authorization Control, Data Encryption, Fine-Grained Access Control, Auditing, and Database Configurations) across all of your target databases.
+The Risks by category chart shows you a percentage breakdown of the findings in each risk category (User Accounts, Privileges and Roles, Authorization Control, Data Encryption, Fine-Grained Access Control, Auditing, and Database Configurations) across all of your target databases.

 Risk Summary

 The Risk Summary tab lets you quickly view the number of risk findings per risk level across all of your target databases in a selected compartment.
-There is one table row for each risk level: High, Medium, Low, Advisory, Evaluate.
+There is one table row for each risk level: High, Medium, Low, Advisory, Evaluate, and Deferred.
 For each risk level, you can view the number of findings for the following categories: User Accounts, Privileges and Roles, Authorization Control, Fine-Grained Access Control, Data Encryption, Auditing, and Database Configuration.
 From this page, you can drill down to view more information about the identified risks, and then drill down further to view information about a particular target database.

 Description of sa_risk_summary.png follows